ManuWritesCode/KeepReposUp2Date-C/README.md

 <br />

-I use 3 computers to code :
+**I use 3 computers to code :**

-a desktop at home running Debian GNU/Linux (SID version) a desktop at work, also running Debian GNU/Linux (SD version) and a Macbook Pro, with MacOS.
+- a desktop at home running Debian GNU/Linux (SID version)
+- a desktop at work, also running Debian GNU/Linux (SD version)
+- and a Macbook Pro, with MacOS.

 How can I keep my local repositories on my 3 computers automatically up to date ?

 To answer that question, I wrote a Bash script ([here](https://github.com/ManuWritesCode/KeepReposUp2Date)), but it is too slow for my usage.
 So, I decided to write a C version, which will launch as many threads as I have Github repositories.
 Each thread will run in parallel.
-I hope this will make updating Github repositories faster.
+I hope this will make updating Github repositories faster

 <br />